Volunteers Fulfill Our Mission

 Thanks to all who have worked on behalf of HLAA and people with hearing loss.

 Since 1979, our organization has enjoyed the volunteer service of thousands giving their time and talents.
-The HLAA Chapters and State Organizations are wholly volunteer led and run.
+The HLAA Chapters and State Organizations are wholly volunteer-led and run.
 The Walk4Hearing depends on people stepping up to chair the Walks, form teams, and help out with many aspects of the Walk4Hearing.
-The HLAA Board of Trustees is 100 percent volunteer driven.
+The HLAA Board of Directors is 100% volunteer driven.
 Because of your millions of volunteer hours, we can fulfill HLAA’s mission of providing information, education, support and advocacy.

-- Lend your time and skills to the national HLAA office in Bethesda, Maryland
+- Lend your time and skills to the national HLAA office in Rockville, Maryland

 - Program support — assist with various office tasks, such as answering phones, copying, filing etc.